-Chrissy Teigen is not alone.
-After days in the hospital bleeding and fearing the worst, Chrissy and her husband, John Legend, revealed on September 30 that she suffered a miscarriage.
-This was Chrissy’s third pregnancy, a welcomed surprise after believing that she couldn’t get pregnant naturally.
-The mother of two is in the company of other celebrities like Beyonce, Carrie Underwood, and so many more, who have opened up about their past pregnancy losses.
-Here’s what those women, including Chrissy, had to say about their painful experiences:
+Meghan Markle is not alone.
+In an op-ed published by The New York Times on Wednesday, November 25, the former actress, 39, revealed that she and her husband, Prince Harry, 36, lost their second child in July 2020.
+The mother-of-one is in the company of other celebrities like Beyonce, Carrie Underwood, and so many more, who have opened up about their past pregnancy losses.
+Here’s what those women, including Meghan, revealed about their painful experiences:

-After experiencing pregnancy complications for several weeks that led to her hospitalization, Chrissy, 34, revealed on social media that she had lost her unborn son, whom she and John had named Jack.
-“We are shocked and in the kind of deep pain you only hear about, the kind of pain we’ve never felt before,” she wrote, sharing black and white photos of herself crying in her hospital bed.
+After experiencing pregnancy complications for several weeks that led to her hospitalization, Chrissy Teigen, 34, revealed on social media that she had lost her unborn son, whom she and John Legend had named Jack.
+“We are shocked and in the kind of deep pain you only hear about, the kind of pain we’ve never felt before,” she wrote in a September 30 Instagram post, sharing black and white photos of herself crying in her hospital bed.
 “We were never able to stop the bleeding and give our baby the fluids he needed, despite bags and bags of blood transfusions.
 It just wasn’t enough.”

 Chrissy had had experienced continual bleeding from a weakened placenta following 10 days of doctor-ordered bedrest.
 She was admitted to the hospital on September 27 for blood transfusions and monitoring.
 She documented her hospital stay on social media, sharing the day before her miscarriage that she had a large blood clot and was “scrambling” to hear Jack’s heartbeat.